 To stand as a candidate a person needs to be an eligible voter in the local government area.
 Entitlement date (57 days before election day) is important for a candidate because it’s the last chance a person has to be correctly enrolled to vote.

-Not less than 40 days or more than 60 days before an election, the Returning Officer must give public notice of the election and call for nominations to fill the vacant positions.
+Not less than 40 days before an election, the Election Manager must give public notice of the election and call for nominations to fill the vacant positions.

 Candidates must be nominated by 12 noon on the day that is 32 days before the election day.

-In postal elections, ballot papers must be posted by 6pm on the day before the election day and they must be received by the returning officer within nine days after the election day.
+Completed ballot papers must be posted by 6pm on the day before the election day and they must be received by the Election Manager by 12 noon on the Friday after the election day.

-The Returning Officer will publicly declare results after the votes have been counted and scrutineers have had time to examine the record of the count.
+The Election Manager will publicly declare results after the votes have been counted and scrutineers have had time to examine the record of the count.

-The Returning Officer will read out the person or persons elected and, where appropriate, the order in which they were elected.
+The Election Manager will read out the person or persons elected and, where appropriate, the order in which they were elected.
 The event may include acceptance speeches by successful and unsuccessful candidates.

-The declaration of the election may be delayed if the returning officer decides to conduct a recount.
+The declaration of the election may be delayed if the Election Manager decides to conduct a recount.